vseloved/rutils/docs/tutorial.md

 CL-USER> (named-readtables:in-readtable rutils-readtable)
 ```

-If you want to work with the most current version (for instance, the latest 5.0 release isn't in Quicklisp yet) you can grad it from github.
+If you want to work with the most current version (for instance, the latest 5.0 release isn't in Quicklisp yet) you can grab it from github.
 The recommended way is to put it in your `~/common-lisp/` folder.
 Afterwards, it will be automatically found by `ql:quickload`.
 Yet, if you want to be sure (or if you put it into a different folder) you may precede the `quickload` call with the following:

 ```
 CL-USER> (push "~/common-lisp/rutils/" asdf:*central-registry*)  ; or use the path where you've put rutils